nicm42/100-days-of-code-v2/log 1.md

 **Day 89: 19th October 2020**
 The canvas thing was keeping me awake, and it felt like eveyrthing I added to it looked terrible in comparison to the fireworks.
 So I've taken everything else out and just kept the fireworks (and the stars).
 I got myself into a mess with my default branch in Github, so that made everything take a bit longer.
 Adding it to the repo takes a few more steps, so I'll save that for tomorrow when I'm (hopefully) feeling more awake.

+**Day 90: 20th October 2020**
+I submitted the canvas.
+I'm glad I'm left it a day, because I was slightly more awake and still got confused.
+That took long enough that I decided that was enough for one night.

+**Day 91: 21st October 2020**
+In another Hacktober repo I found you have to do a simple task of just adding some information to a file.
+Then you can do the CSS for a calculator, then you can work with others on fixing/improving an app.
+So I did the first task.
+And still got confused about what was going on with Git and where I was pushing to.
+I think I've got the simple stuff, but I need to go back and learn the more complex bits that I don't use so much day-to-day.

+**Day 92: 22nd October 2020**
+I started on the CSS calculator.
+There were a few odd grid bits and input bits, but I think it's done - it was pretty simple, and all the scripting to make it work was already done.
+I am going to leave it and come back to it tomorrow to see if there's anything else I think it needs, and test it on other devices.